-The purpose of this Local Law is to provide for a matter which requires a Local Law under the Act d.
-Regulation of the Use of the Common Seal e.
-Use of Common Seal f.
-Who Keeps the Common Seal?
+The purpose of this Local Law is to provide for a matter which requires a Local Law under the Act.

+d.
+Regulation of the Use of the Common Seal

 The purpose of this part is to regulate the use of the Common Seal and prohibit unauthorised use of the Common Seal or any device resembling the Common Seal as required by Section 5 of the Act.